 Couple who are carriers of fatal genetic disease chosen as Gift of Hope IVF Grant 2019 recipients

-Vanessa and Chandler Langlois, of Plaquemine, Louisiana, are the 18th couple chosen since 2006 to receive the Gift of Hope IVF Grant.
+Vanessa and Chandler Langlois, of Plaquemine, Louisiana, received the Gift of Hope IVF Grant 2019.
 The award gives them the chance to build their family through a free in vitro fertilization cycle with PGT-M (preimplantation genetic testing for monogenetic disease) from Fertility Answers.